plone/documentation/develop/plone/searching_and_indexing/catalog.rst

 Searching, for example, requires being able to query content on structured data such as dates or workflow states.
 Additionally, query results often need to be sorted based on structured data of some sort.
-So when it comes to searching it is very valuable to treat our free-form persistent ZODB objects as if they were more tabular.
+When it comes to searching it is very valuable to treat our free-form persistent ZODB objects as if they were more tabular.
 ZCatalog indexes do exactly this.